Welcome to the Kimpton village website

 The Parish of Kimpton comprises of Kimpton itself, with a population of around 1,400, and also the adjacent settlements of Blackmore End and Peters Green, housing populations of about 800 and 80, respectively.
 All areas enjoy an extensive rights of way network.

 The village has a reputation for its strong community spirit with over 50 clubs and organisations meeting regularly and helping to support the village as a whole, listed in clubs and societies.
 Every year at the beginning of May, many of these groups set up a stall on the Recreation Ground as part of the annual local fundraiser, Kimpton May Festival – an event run over three days featuring an art exhibition, craft market, stalls, arena entertainments, fun run, boot sale, walk with clues to solve, village concert, quiz, cream teas with jazz band.
-The event calendar includes many of the activities that take place.
+The event calendar includes many of the activities that take place by local organisations: Kimpton May Festival Kimpton Art Show Kimpton Folk Festival Kimpton Horse Show Kimpton Christmas Market

 Residents, old and new, are connected through a Facebook page that was set up in 2016.
-If you would like to visit our Facebook page, click here.
+Click here to visit our Facebook page.

 Kimpton has a spacious flint-built parish church in the unusual transitional style between the Norman and Early English – the oldest bell in the tower dates from the 1300s.
-It is the only Grade 1 Listed Building in the parish.
-Internally, the Dacre Chapel has a fine Perpendicular screen, and the remains of early wall paintings in the chancel show St Christopher and the Seven Corporal Works of Mercy, depicting charitable acts toward the needy.
+It is the only Grade 1 Listed Building in the parish and internally, the Dacre Chapel has a fine Perpendicular screen.